 List of Courses

-ARH 101 Design and the Built Environment (2 credits)
+ARH 101 Exploring Sustainability, Design, and The Built Environment (3 credits)

 ARH 110 Foundation Studio 1 (4 credits)